 Ensuring sustainability is cyclical, but can have an extreme impact on your own business costs, as well as environmental impact.
 Sustainable practice is the only way to guarantee your business will succeed long into the future.

-Paper makes up an incredible 35% of all landfill waste, even though it’s one of the easiest products to recycle and reuse.
+Paper still makes up a significant portion of landfill waste, even though it’s one of the easiest products to recycle and reuse.
 The average UK office worker uses 45 pieces of paper per day, two thirds of which is considered waste.
 With all of this in mind, it’s easy to understand how these figures can soon start to add up and hinder the sustainability goals of your business.

 Furthermore, as many as 52% of businesses have no idea how much they are spending on printing, routinely overspending on their budgets by £10,000 per year.
 By reining in printing expenditure, businesses can see an annual savings of at least 50%.
 If this wasn’t good enough, by outsourcing to a print management company, your business could save even more.

 Reevaluating your business’s printing habits can help when trying to cut down on your paper footprint.
 From invoices and memos to printing emails and spreadsheets, it’s important to carefully consider what you actually need to be printing.
 A simple solution is to go digital.
 But, this is not always a quick-fix answer.

 If you're a company that does have printing needs, then it's time to identify the volume of printed material your business requires, in order to better lower the volume of wasted print.